pbinkley/ZotScan/README.md

 Installation:

 * go to https://script.google.com and create a project.
-Copy the two files, myCode.js and myPage.html into it.
+Copy the two files, myCode.gs and myPage.html into it.
-* add several project properties to the script (see the comments in myCode.js).
+* add several project properties to the script (see the comments in myCode.gs).
 * save a version and authorize it to access your apps by clicking the "Play" icon
 * publish it as a webapp